khusmann/khusmann.github.io/_posts/2024-04-04-why-prefer-proprietary.md

 # Final Thoughts

 Now don't get me wrong, I know the graphical interfaces and vendor lock-in of proprietary software and data formats will probably continue to dominate for a long while yet.
-The point I'm trying to make here is that these are not the _only_ issues at play, and I think this represents a potential opportunity. **If we want researchers to use open formats, we need open standards and software integrations that fill the same roles and meet the same needs as the proprietary formats and software currently in use**.
+The point I'm trying to make here is that these are not the _only_ issues at play, and I think this represents a potential opportunity.

+**If we want researchers to use open software and data formats, we need open standards and software integrations that fill the same roles and meet the same needs as the proprietary formats and software currently in use**.

 ## Why Don't You Just Use CSV?